English Language Placement Test Sample

 d. difficulties in taking good vacation photos

-For the writing section of Shoreline Community College's English placement test, students must choose to write for the higher level or the lower level.
+For the writing section of Shoreline Community College's English placement test, students may choose to write for the higher level or the lower level.

-Lower level: a student who chooses to write a paragraph based on a lower level topic will be placed in levels 1-5.
+Lower level: a student who chooses to write a paragraph based on a lower level topic will be placed in the appropriate ESL level.

 Here is an example of the Writing Section of the English placement test:

-Higher level: If you would like to be considered for a higher level ESL course, please write an essay on ONE of the following topics:
+Higher level: If you would like to be considered for English 101 or EAP, please write an essay on ONE of the following topics:

 1. Explain two ways that some form of transportation has changed urban life.